Rique-Yazzie/cs386-a1/reports/report 6.md

 **Chris**:

 Designed the implementation of a Django database to hold simple datapoints such as usename and password.
-Currently using a local machine to verify operability.

 **Mark**: